vampywiz17/hassio-matrix-webhook/matrix-webhook/README.md

 To send a message, make a `POST` request to `http://<your_home_assistant_ip>:8006/post/<token>` with the following payload:

-***Please note that if you send data in JSON format and the key is "message," the add-on will automatically only forward the value.
+***Please note that if you send data in JSON format and the key is "message" the add-on will automatically only forward the value.
 (This is necessary for Home Assistant compatibility.)***

 **YAML Format:**